mislavcimpersak/awesome-dev-fun/README.md

 ## Miscellaneous
 - [Filefile](https://github.com/cobyism/Filefile) - File to keep track of all the files you have in your repo that end in "file" eg. [Filefile](Filefile).
+- [quinedb](https://github.com/gfredericks/quinedb) - A quine that is also a key-value store.
+Breaking down the walls between code and data.